Upadacitinib

 • tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take while you are taking upadacitinib.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 • tell your doctor if you have or ever had ulcers (sores in the lining of your stomach or intestine), diverticulitis (swelling of the lining of the large intestine), a low number of white blood cells, anemia (a lower than normal number of red blood cells), or kidney or liver problems.
-Also, tell your doctor if you ever had any kind of surgery on your stomach or intestines, if you have had an iliostomy or colostomy (surgery to create an opening for waste to leave the body through the abdomen), or any other gastrointestinal problem.
+Also, tell your doctor if you ever had any kind of surgery on your stomach or intestines, if you have had an ileostomy or colostomy (surgery to create an opening for waste to leave the body through the abdomen), or any other gastrointestinal problem.

 • tell your doctor if you are pregnant or plan to become pregnant.
 You will need to have a pregnancy test before you start treatment with upadacitinib.
 You should use birth control to prevent pregnancy during your treatment and for at least 4 weeks after your final dose.
 Talk to your doctor about birth control methods that you can use.
 If you become pregnant, call your doctor immediately.
 Upadacitinib may harm the fetus.